dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 |  8   | nc       | ORG     | NO CONNECT / SPARE

 For this we need a minimum 7-conductor 22AWG cable.
 It does not have to be shielded since the signals are very low frequency.
-Inside the box I've done this with discrete 22AWG wires on an XH style connector pair for disconnect from the MaxPCB4 card, leading to an 8-pin Amphenol panel connector.
-The paddle will be attached to the panel via an 8-conductor unshielded cable with Amphenol 8-pin cable mount connectors on either end.
+Inside the main control box I've done this with discrete 22AWG wires on an XH style connector pair for disconnect from the MaxPCB4 card, leading to an 8-pin Amphenol panel connector.
+The paddle will be attached to the panel via an 8-conductor unshielded cable with Amphenol 8-pin cable mount male connectors on either end.

 ## ASCOM Interface